 Unfortunately, that development is far from risk free.
-A wide range of visual problems can crop up in childhood, some of which can have lasting effects if left untreated.
-However, treating them isn’t always cheap, and some parents may find themselves wondering how to their child’s visual health up to par on a limited income.
+A wide range of visual problems can crop up during childhood.
+Some of these problems can have lasting effects if left untreated, and some of the effects can have a big impact.
+However, treating these conditions isn’t always cheap.

-Even a simple eye exam can easily run you over $100 if you head to a opthalmologist for it – and that’s to say nothing of additional costs for corrective lenses or medical procedures.
+Even a simple eye exam can easily run you over $100 at some ophthalmologists.
+That’s before the additional costs for corrective lenses or medical procedures.
 Fortunately, anyone facing this problem can look for help.
-Aid comes in many forms, and plenty of NGO’s, government programs, and clinics have their own ways of making sure that every child has access to adequate vision care.
+Aid comes in many forms, and plenty of NGOs, government programs, and clinics have their own ways of making sure that every child has access to adequate eye care.

-While we’re not about the deny the value of widespread, free vision testing, school screenings do fall short in some regards.
-Most will only test visual acuity and, while an optotype test can help to detect myopia (nearsightedness), it doesn’t do much to help a child struggling with a different problem altogether.
+We can’t deny the value of widespread, free vision testing.
+It has already had an impact on academic performance, especially for struggling students.
+Still, school screenings do fall short in some areas.
+Most will only test visual acuity using the eye chart test.
+This can help to detect myopia (nearsightedness), but it doesn’t do much to help with different problems.

-Strabismus (crossed eyes) and amblyopia (loss of visual acuity in one eye, can result from untreated strabismus) are both relatively common in younger people and, if caught early enough, can be treated effectively.
-These, and other disorders, often slip through the narrow scope of a screening.
+Strabismus (crossed eyes) and amblyopia (loss of visual acuity in one eye, which can result from untreated strabismus) are both relatively common in younger people.
+If caught early enough, these conditions can be treated effectively.
+These, and other disorders, often slip through the narrow scope of a free school screening.

 Free Eye Exams

 No matter how good a school’s screening program is, you’ll sometimes want to look for more expert advice.
-Impaired vision can make school a nightmare for kids.
-Reading becomes much more difficult with an untreated disorder, sometimes becoming a very literal headache that saps the fun out of school – not a good thing for any student.
-If your child seems to be struggling, or has difficulty with tasks that require acute vision, heading for a full clinical eye exam is likely your best option.
+Impaired vision can make school a nightmare for our children.
+Reading and learning become much more difficult with an untreated disorder.
+Sometimes it causes a very literal headache that saps the fun out of school – not good for any student.

-Near- or farsightedness are two of the most common eye disorders a child is likely to encounter.
+Near- or farsightedness are the most common eye disorders a child is likely to encounter.
 Diagnosis with either one generally means one thing: it’s time to find some glasses.
-And glasses, again, aren’t always cheap.
-Finding a good pair means visiting an optometrist, sitting for a measurement to determine what prescription you need, then actually buying the lenses themselves.

-For anyone looking for a more complete care option, finding insurance may be your best call.
-Low-cost or free health insurance is available through medicaid or the Children’s Health Insurance Program (CHIP).
-Besides vision care, these programs can also go toward paying more comprehensive care, including hospitalizations and prescriptions.
+For anyone looking for a more complete care option, finding insurance is probably your best call.
+Low-cost or free health insurance is available through Medicaid or the Children’s Health Insurance Program (CHIP).
+Besides vision care, these programs also help to pay for more comprehensive care.
+This even includes hospital bills and prescription costs.

-CHIP can cover a child until they turn 19, and offers a good all-around solution for childhood health care.
+CHIP can cover a child until they turn 19.
+It’s a good all-around solution for childhood health care, not just optical care.
 Programs vary state-by-state, so be sure to contact a local source if you’re thinking about taking this route.
-Not every physician will accept medicaid or CHIP, but it’s relatively easy to find one using the program’s list of community partners.